elgatoylacaja/Kandel/README.md

 ## How to contribute

-Contributions are welcome.
+Contributions are more than welcome.
 Here's a list of fundamenetal knowledge you'll need to get started.

 ### Redux
 * [Redux official guide](http://redux.js.org/)